safl/yace/docs/source/ir/index.rst

 of a given C API, and how to turn it into something less frustrating by making it more robust and predictable.

-As a reference, then the **Yace** IDL is by design primarily restricted by the FFI capabilties of Rust and Python.
+As a reference, then the **Yace** IR is by design primarily restricted by the FFI capabilties of Rust and Python.
 These are selected as their serve to extremes of statically compiled and safe usage, and dynamically loaded and completely unsafe code for rapid prototyping and experimentation.